The Discipline and the Map

 VERIFY has scripts-only access.
 The agent can run tests, run scripts, run validators.
 It cannot edit code.
 It can write pass/fail results back into CLAUDE.md and into a designated plan file. ⓘ

-CONDENSE has the most permissive but most restricted scope: it can write almost anywhere inside .claude/, including across plugins, but it cannot touch project files at all. ⓘ
+CONDENSE has the most permissive but most restricted soft-brain scope: it can write .md files across the memory layer — any CLAUDE.md or knowledge file, not only inside .claude/ — plus voice.xml coaching surfaces, but it cannot touch project deliverable files or hard plugin code at all. ⓘ

 Tool restriction is the pedagogy.
 The discipline doesn’t come from telling the agent what to do; it comes from making the wrong move impossible inside the current phase — each phase’s compartment forbids the moves that would skip the cognitive work the phase exists to enforce.